 Case 1: Suppose that $R(u)$ does not depend on $u$.
-Then $R \propto P$ and $P(y)$ does not depend on $y$.
-Now $\hR = R \cdot M(u)$, where $M(u) \in \L(u,z)$ is a Laurent monomial only depending on $u$ and not on $z$.
+Then by Lemma \ref{L:variablesinvolved}, by the definition of mutation of exchange polynomials, $R \propto P$ and $P(y)$ does not depend on $y$.
+Now $\hR = R \cdot M(u)$, where $M(u)$ is a Laurent monomial depending on $u$ (and other cluster variables in $t_2$) and not on $z$.
 The power of $u$ that appears in $M(u)$ is equal to $-1$ if $Q(z)$ divides $R$, and equal to $0$ otherwise (we use (LP1) that $R$ and $Q(z)$ are irreducible).
 Since $R$ does not depend on $z$, the former occurs if and only if $Q \propto R$, using (LP3).
-By Lemma \ref{L:allequal} the claims follow.
+By Lemma \ref{L:allequal}, $v \propto y$ is a unit in $\L$, so both of the claims follow.

 Thus we may assume that $\hR = R \cdot M$ where $M$ is a Laurent monomial not involving $u$.
 Similarly, we may assume that $\hP = P \cdot M'$ where $M'$ is a Laurent monomial not involving $y$.
 We calculate

-giving that $v$ is a unit in $\L$, and the claims follow.
+giving that $v$ is a unit in $\L$, and again both of the claims follow.